 The Forbidden Planet 5

-Two years after Anne Francis's death Jan.
-2, 2011, at age 80, she's still remembered best for the groundbreaking sci-fi film she starred in more than 50 years ago, Forbidden Planet.
 It's not a comment on Francis's talent or career – she had plenty of other great roles that her many fans love – but rather a testament to the movie's staying power.
-It's a classic, and Francis was a big part of its lasting appeal.
+It's a sci-fi classic, and Francis was a big part of its lasting appeal.

-Today we're honoring Francis's life with five facts you may not have known about her most famous film.
+We're remembering Anne Francis with five facts about her most famous film.